appsmithorg/appsmith-docs/how-to-guides/how-to-use-ElasticSearch-as-a-data-source-on-Appsmith.md

 ![Elastic-9](https://github.com/achintya-7/appsmith-docs/blob/v1.3/.gitbook/assets/Elastic%209.png)

-On clicking the button, we should get a prompt on the screen with a textboc to write our new balance and update it.
+On clicking the button, we should get a prompt on the screen with a textbox to write our new balance and update it.
 To accomplish this we are going to use another widget call `Modal`.
 Click the `+` icon next to Widgets and drag the modal widget to the canvas.

 ![Elastic-10](https://github.com/achintya-7/appsmith-docs/blob/v1.3/.gitbook/assets/Elastic%2010.png)

 Let's congigure our modal widget.
 I am going to name it New Balance and 2 more widgets into it, `Text` and `Input`.
 Write New Balance in the text and select the size of the text you desire.
 I am goinf to take Heading3 for this guide.
 Now it's time for the input widget.
 Select data type as currency and the type of currency as USD - US Dollar as our data also has amounts in Dollar.
 Leave all the settings as it is and come down.
-Check the Required button to ensure the userm have to write data into it if he wants to execute the query.
+Check the Required button to ensure the user have to write data into it if he wants to execute the query.
 Your configurations should look something like this

 ![Elastic-11](https://github.com/achintya-7/appsmith-docs/blob/v1.3/.gitbook/assets/Elastic%2011.png)       ![Elastic-12](https://github.com/achintya-7/appsmith-docs/blob/v1.3/.gitbook/assets/Elastic%2012.png)